 Stay Home if You Are Sick

 If you’re sick, stay home.
 Students, staff and faculty should not put the herd and our community at risk by coming to campus if they are showing symptoms of COVID-19.
-Everyone should complete the daily health form before being out on campus and should stay home or in their residence hall room if exhibiting symptoms.
+Everyone should complete the daily Buff Pass before being out on campus and should stay home or in their residence hall room if exhibiting symptoms.

 As we come back together, we have a responsibility to one another.
 We’re a herd that cares about kindness, respect and accountability, and we know all Buffs will be responsible and respectful to protect themselves and our herd.

 Wear a face covering.
 When you're on campus, you're required to wear a face covering in public places.

 Avoid congregating and large gatherings.
 Personal gatherings (private or public) are limited to 2 households with no more than 10 people.

 Wash your hands frequently.
 Practice good hygiene by washing your hands for at least 20 seconds, using hand sanitizer when soap and water aren't available.

 Keep it clean.
 Disinfect common surfaces and handheld devices frequently.

 Wear a face covering to help protect others in case you’re infected with COVID-19 but don’t have symptoms.